Skip to content

 • UAVCAN_SUB_GPS_R: Set to 1 to enable subscription to GNSS relative.

-• GPS_YAW_OFFSET: Set to the clockwise angle (degrees) corresponding to base and rover orientation (e.g. 90 degrees when moving base to the left and rover to the right)
+• EKF2_GPS_YAW_OFF: Set to the clockwise angle (degrees) corresponding to base and rover orientation (e.g. 90 degrees when moving base to the left and rover to the right)

 Once these params are enabled and the F9Ps are mounted to the airframe (assuming valid RTK fix) the LED's on both F9Ps should turn green.

-Note that the Dual F9P heading is only accurate/valid if both F9P's are reporting a status of RTK Fixed (6).
+Note that the Dual F9P heading is only accurate/valid if at least one F9P's are reporting a status of RTK Fixed (6).
 This means that dual heading will not work indoors or in areas with GPS interference/lack of coverage.